kimruddock/pawelgrzybek.github.io/_posts/2016-07-25-smooth-page-scroll-in-vanilla-javascript.md

 ## Wrap it up

-Please let me know what you think about my solution to page scrolling in Javascript.
+Please let me know what you think about my solution.
 I know that the [browser support](http://caniuse.com/#feat=requestanimationframe) isn't that amazing compared to the usual jQuery solution.
 The compromise between browser support, bloating code and performance is a question that you need to answer yourself depending on your project.
 I had good fun building this script but it's even more enjoyable for me to share it with you.